LeastAuthority/leastauthority.com/docs/operations.rst

 Tahoe-LAFS Introducer
 ---------------------

-A Tahoe-LAFS introducer runs on a per-customer EC2 instance that is created by the signup process.
+A Tahoe-LAFS introducer runs in a per-customer container.
+The container is managed by a per-customer Kubernetes Deployment that is created by the signup process.
+This container mediates access to the customer's storage service.

 Tahoe-LAFS Storage Service
 --------------------------

-A Tahoe-LAFS storage service runs alongside the introducer.
+A Tahoe-LAFS storage service runs in another per-customer container.
+The container is managed by a per-customer Kubernetes Deployment that is created by the signup process.
-This mediates access to the customer's S3 bucket.
+This container mediates access to the customer's S3 bucket.

 Bottom-Up Components
 ~~~~~~~~~~~~~~~~~~~~